 In 2020, Kathy coordinated the daily support for asylum seekers staying at the Holiday Inn, and as this care evolved it became clear that mental health support was crucial to the healing process.

-Kathy is the Safeguarding Lead for Heart4Refugees.
+Kathy is a Safeguarding Lead for Heart4Refugees.

-Caroline is also a Safeguarding Lead for Heart4Refugees.
+Vicky is a Safeguarding Lead for Heart4Refugees.

 We work in partnership with many other refugee and asylum charities and organisations: